 This is often overlooked but is essential to keep your machine alive, especially in cities with hard tap water.

-Refer to your user manual or the Nespresso website for instructions on how to descale your specific machine
+Refer to your user manual for instructions on how to descale your specific machine.
+We’ve simplified the descaling process for Nespresso’s most popular machines in these guides below:

-Too much or too little coffee coming out
+2. Too much or too little coffee coming out?

 This can happen if you push the button to start and then push it again to stop before it has completed its full pour cycle.
 A factory reset is really easy to do and will take you back to the original pour volumes.